CLIENTUniversity of California, Berkeley

-“The building stimulates interaction, discussion and collaboration on both the teaching and research floors much better than did the old layout, and inspires the building occupants with the beauty and history of the preserved, restored building.”
+“[Leconte Hall] stimulates interaction, discussion and collaboration...and inspires the occupants with the beauty and history of the preserved, restored building.”